 The Company has established a Code of Employee Conduct with regard to human rights, and we fulfill our social responsibility regarding human rights problems actively and voluntarily.
 As an organization for promoting correct understanding and recognition of human rights problems among all employees, we have established the Fair Employment Screening and Human Rights Awareness Raising Committee.
 The primary role of the committee is education and guidance, formulating and implementing training plans, investigative research, and supervision, communication, and coordination of issues relating to human rights problems.

-Specifically, we are implementing educational activities continuously to promote awareness of sexual harassment, abuse of power, other types of harassment, and discrimination.
+Specifically, we are implementing educational activities continuously for all workers and those in management position to promote awareness of sexual harassment, abuse of power, other types of harassment, and discrimination.
+For new managers, we are carrying out management training, and deepening the understanding of harassment they need as managers.
 We have also established harassment consultation services inside and outside the company that are available by telephone 24 hours a day.
-Moreover, each Group company organizes a Fair Employment Screening and Human Rights Awareness Raising Liaison Conference to raise awareness of human rights issues across the Group, and we are actively hiring people with disabilities, local people overseas, and non- Japanese in Japan.
+Moreover, each Group company organizes a Fair Employment Screening and Human Rights Awareness Raising Liaison Conference to raise awareness of human rights issues across the Group, and we are actively hiring people with disabilities, local people overseas, and non-Japanese in Japan.
 In addition, we are continuously working to improve understanding and awareness regarding human rights through initiatives such as holding human rights awareness training for all Company employees.